Benefits of immunization: Canadian Immunization Guide

 Abbreviations: |

-Vaccine preventable diseases result in significant costs to individuals, the health care system, and society, including costs associated with absenteeism from work or school, visits to health care providers, hospitalizations, and premature deaths.
-In addition to being one of the most beneficial, immunization is also one of the most cost effective public health interventions.
+Vaccine preventable diseases result in significant costs to individuals who fall ill, caregivers, the health system (healthcare system and public health system), and society, including costs associated with absenteeism from work or school, visits to health care providers, hospitalizations, and premature deaths.
+In addition to being one of the most beneficial, immunization is also one of the most cost-effective public health interventions.

 ---|---|

-While newer vaccines tend to be costlier and may not be cost saving, they compare very favorably to other public health interventions in terms of cost per life year saved (refer to Table 3).
-In Canada, evaluation of the benefits and costs of new immunization programs is done by Provinces and Territories.
+In Canada, evaluation of the benefits and costs of new immunization programs can be conducted at the federal level and/or at the provincial and territorial level.
 Refer to Immunization in Canada in Part 1 for additional information about immunization policy and program development.

 ---|---|